So you’ve just set up a company in 2025 and might be asking yourself: what’s next?

 What’s Usually Included In A Shareholders Agreement?

-A Shareholders Agreement specifically defines the relationship between the shareholders, the company and the directors.
+A Shareholders Agreement specifically defines the relationships and obligations among shareholders, the company, and its directors.
+Key components typically include:

 In short, yes.